whaleygeek/auto-memoize/README.md

 # auto-memoize
-Python decorator for auto-memozing pure functions
+Python decorator for auto-memoizing pure functions

 Memoization is an old computer science trick, that stores previous computation results to prevent the need to recalculate them.
 Often a memoizing program